nickproud/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/File Component/FileComponentDesignDocument.md

     - Local File Storage Adapter:
       - The LocalFileStorageAdapter will perform all drive, folder, and file functions when the configuration is set up for local file storage.
 It will inherit IFileStorageAdapter.
         - Beyond the interface, the LocalFileStorageAdapter will implement the appropriate methods to assist the FileManager.
+    - Azure Blob Storage Adapter:
+      - The AzureBlobStorageAdapter will perform all drive, folder, and file functions when the configuration is set up for Azure blob storage.
+It will inherit IFileStorageAdapter.
+        - Beyond the interface, the AzureBlobStorageAdapter will implement the appropriate methods to assist the FileManager
     - Directory Manager:
       - The DirectoryManager will be used in the LocalFileStorageAdapter.
 It will inherit IDirectoryManager.
         - Beyond the interface, the DirectoryManager will implement the appropriate System.IO.File methods to assist the LocalFileStorageAdapter.